decaf-dev/obsidian-dataloom/README.md

 #### Date Cells

-Dates can be rendered in cells that are in a column with the `date` type selected.
+Dates can be rendered in cells that are in a column with the `date` content type selected.
 To render a date please follow the format `yyyy/mm/dd` in your markdown.

 #### Checkbox Cells

-Checkboxes can be rendered in cells that are in a column with the `checkbox` type selected.
+Checkboxes can be rendered in cells that are in a column with the `checkbox` content type selected.
 To render a checkbox, add two square brackets with a space `[ ]` for unchecked or two square brackets surrounding an x `[x]` for checked.

 ### Emphasis